 How do changes to the mortgage stress test affect you?

 On January 1, 2018, there was a significant change to the mortgage underwriting Guidelines in Canada.
-Under the new Guidelines, those hoping to obtain a mortgage from a federally regulated financial institution are subject to new conditions to qualify for that financing, including a new stress test.
+Under the new Guidelines, those hoping to obtain a mortgage from a federally regulated financial institution were subject to new conditions to qualify for that financing, including a new stress test.

 How did the mortgage stress test change?